Innovation Generation: next steps for social mobility

 Skills and training Traditionally, social mobility policy has focused too much on supporting a minority of disadvantaged young people into university attendance and professional jobs.
 We should be thinking much more about how to support those who don’t go to university, and particularly those with no qualifications at all.
 A range of robust vocational options is crucial.

-Download a pdf of the report or read the HTML version Innovation Generation is also available in Welsh and in a Easy Read format.
+Download a pdf of the report.
+Innovation Generation is also available in Welsh and in a Easy Read format.

 Related content